The Voyage of Callisto

 Callisto is a very well travelled boat.
 I believe her previous owners (experienced world circumnavigators!) had bought her in Brightlingsea and subsequently sailed her from the Humber to Norway before sailing her to Arisaig where she was then based for cruising the West Coast of Scotland.
 This is where Matt and Jimmy subsequently bought her specifically for an extended sailing adventure.
 Callisto has therefore, to my knowledge, sailed around almost the whole of the UK mainland in her lifetime.
 By coincidence, on reading the previous owner's blogs, I discovered that they had at one time ,when cruising in Norfolk in a different yacht, moored their boat a mere 200 yards from my house - It's a small world!

 Sadly, with the adventure now over, Matt and Jimmy had to sell Callisto so I never got to sail her again.
-I believe her new owners are based in Wales so Callisto's adventures continued as she once again set sail for another new home!
+I believe her new owners were based in Wales so Callisto's adventures continued as she once again set sail for another new home!
 I am sure she will continue to have adventures and look after her owners for many more years to come and I will always have very fond memories of her.
+I only wish I could have afforded to buy her myself!

 Thank you Callisto for looking after us so well and thanks to Matt (I couldn't have asked for a better sailing companion) and Jimmy, the owners of the boat, for giving me the opportunity of this once in a lifetime experience!!